Making Dreams Come True

 2021 Dreams Come True Moore Scholarship Winners

-Alan was the recipient of a $1,000 Dreamer education scholarship, courtesy of the Dreams Come True Moore Scholarship, funded by a generous estate bequest from the Honorable John H. Moore, II and Joan Kraft Moore Living Trust.
+Emma was the recipient of a $500 Dreamer Sibling education scholarship, courtesy of the Dreams Come True Moore Scholarship, funded by a generous estate bequest from the Honorable John H. Moore, II and Joan Kraft Moore Living Trust.

-Alan is one of more than 4,000 local children diagnosed with a life-threatening illness who have seen their dreams turned into realities thanks to Dreams Come True.
-Currently, more than 00 children are dreaming of the perfect escape
+More than 4,000 local children diagnosed with a life-threatening illness have seen their dreams turned into realities thanks to Dreams Come True.
+Currently, over 600 children are dreaming of the perfect escape.

 Where Are They Now?